zach-lloyd/Predicting_Fantasy_Football_Points_Scored/README.md

 ## Process
 I chose Random Forest and XGBoost models because of their reputation for delivering strong predictive performance and diminished risk of overfitting.
 Additionally, some of the features in this dataset are sparse, and these models are known for handling sparse data well.

 For my dataset, I used data on players from 1987 onward.
-I chose this cutoff date because 1987 is the earliest year for which scouting combine data is available.
+I chose this cutoff date because 1987 is the earliest year for which NFL Scouting Combine data is available.
 I used a time series split to avoid the data leakage that could result from using future data to predict past events.

 For hyperparameter tuning, I used grid searches with the following parameters: